Join millions of Canadians who have already trusted Loans Canada

 • Condo fees: Assuming your rental is a condo where you must contribute to the upkeep of the building, you can claim these expenses at the end of the year.

 • Insurance: Chances are, you have insurance on the property, so you should deduct the premium for the rental unit every year.
-If the unit is, for instance, a basement suite of your principal residence that is covered under the same insurance, claim the representative portion of the cost.
+For instance, if the unit is a basement suite of your principal residence that is covered under the same insurance, claim the representative portion of the cost.

 Keep thorough records of all aspects of your rental property, including communication, transportation, and expenses.
 Equipped with this information and some savvy tax maneuvering, you can drastically increase your earnings.